ggirelli/SpectraScope/README.md

 * Visualize excitation/emission spectra of any fluorophore of interest in the 250-900 nm range.
 The fluorophore color is automatically selected based on the emission peak in the visible range by using the [wave2color](https://github.com/ggirelli/wave2color) functions.
 * Visualize the transmission spectrum of any filter set of interest, overlayed to the fluorophore spectra.
+* Visualize the intensity spectrum of any light source of interest, overlayed to the fluorophore spectra.
 * Explore the spectra with the mouse, seeing the precise relative intensity and wavelength of any point of interest.
 * Quickly see a brief description of any spectrum by hovering over it with the mouse, and access the raw data by clicking on them.